jumdc/cheat-sheets/ai/basic-ml.md

     - [Variance](#variance)

+# Generalities

+### Bias and variance in machine learning

+$error = variance + bias + noise$

+- Bias
+> Bias is considered a systematic error that occurs in the machine learning model itself due to incorrect assumptions in the ML process.

+Technically, we can define bias as the error between average model prediction and the ground truth.
+Moreover, it describes how well the model matches the training data set:

+A low bias model will closely match the training data set

+- Variance
+> Variance refers to the changes in the model when using different portions of the training data set.

+In other words, variance is the variability in the model prediction—how much the ML function can adjust depending on the given data set.

+- Bias vs Variance
+Bias and variance are inversely connected.
+It is impossible to have an ML model with a low bias and a low variance.

+### Ensemble models
+> What Is Ensemble Learning?
+Ensemble learning is a widely-used and preferred machine learning technique in which multiple individual models, often called base models, are combined to produce an effective optimal prediction model.

+Several types of ensemble models exist :
+- Bagging (Bootstrap aggregating)

+Bootstrapping is the method of randomly creating samples of data out of a population with replacement to estimate a population parameter.

+Reduces the variance of a model.
+- Boosting
+> **Boosting** try to answer the question : "Can a set of weak learners create a single strong learner?".
+A weak classifier being a classifier that is only slightly better that a random classifier.
+Most boosting algorithms consist of iteratively learning weak classifier with respect to a distribution and adding them to a final strong classifier.

+Redues the bias of a  model (fits more closely to the data)

+# Models
 ## db-scan

 **DBSCAN** is a clustering method that is used in machine learning to separate clusters of high density from clusters of low density region.
 Its a very efficient clustering algorithm as it used to segregate the data points with high density observations vs data points of low density observations in form of various clusters.